pzemtsov/pzemtsov.github.io/_posts/2014-09-21-a-bug-story-testing-your-test-code.md

   attention to this unrealistic improvement.
 You can't rely on this much luck -- rather try to improve your test procesures.

+- The bug would not have been made if instead of writing down the inlined code manually I used some repetition instruction having number of repetitions as a parameter.
+It seems that traditional macros are incapable of that (or, at least, I don't know such a way), but templates can help here.
+Using templates for variable repetitions was described in this article: ["{{ site.TITLE-TEMPLATE }}"]({{ site.ART-TEMPLATE }}).

 Coming soon
 -----------